TaloDev/docs/docs/godot/player-authentication.md

   password_reset_success.emit()
 ```

+## Toggling verification

+To toggle verification on and off, you can call the `Talo.player_auth.toggle_verification`.
+You'll need to provide the player's current password.

+If you're enabling verification and the player doesn't already have an email address set, you will need to provide one as the third parameter of the function call.
+Sending an email if there is already an existing one will overwrite the old email with the new email.

 ## Getting the last error

 As shown in the examples above, whenever a request fails you can query the last error returned using the `Talo.player_auth.last_error` variable.